Facility planning process

 - the signed-off business case will be the basis of the Budget funding submission.

 Step 3: Project substantiation and development of full business case

-- for most DHA capital projects concept development will commence at this stage
+- for most DHW capital projects concept development will commence at this stage

 - results in the production of a full business case and an initial concept design